 Legal History is of particular importance for understanding New Zealand law, with our legal system emerging from English common law’s peculiar institutions, categories and doctrines.
 Legal Theory provides a framework for reflection on law from multiple perspectives that promise a deeper understanding.

-Many of the academics in the faculty are engaged in legal research that is theoretically and historically informed.
-Our wide range of courses in Legal History and Theory allows us to share these important perspectives on law with our students as part of the faculty’s commitment to excellence in legal education.
+Many of the academics in the Law School are engaged in legal research that is theoretically and historically informed.
+Our wide range of courses in Legal History and Theory allow us to share these important perspectives on law as part of the faculty’s commitment to excellence in legal education.

 Litigation, Dispute Resolution, Family and Relationships Law

-The Faculty offers a strong portfolio of teaching and research in litigation, dispute resolution, family and relationships law and policy.
-Our courses are aimed at equipping our students with both the doctrinal knowledge and the clinical skills necessary to be effective advocates in whichever context they choose to practice.
+The Law School offers a strong portfolio of teaching and research in litigation, dispute resolution, family and relationships law and policy.
+Our courses aim to equip our students with both the doctrinal knowledge and the clinical skills necessary to be effective advocates in whichever context they choose to practice.

-Complementing these areas of teaching, the faculty has a vibrant mooting programme across all levels of the degree.
+Complementing these areas of teaching, the Law School has a vibrant mooting programme across all levels of the degree.